2018 Cod Sounds Recipes:

 Bring to a boil 1 ltr of water, salt, pepper, bay leaves, juniper berries and prague powder.
 Let cool and then add to 4 ltrs of cold water.

 Once liquid is fully chilled add your meat and weigh down the top so the meat is completely submerged in the liquid.
 Place in a fridge or outside in a shed if it is cold enough for 7 days.
+Make sure that your meat is no thicker than 3” or the salt will not have enough time to cure evenly.

 I do not soak this meat or change the water but you be the judge of your own taste :)